ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 Clients to Transparency Services SHOULD ensure that Receipts are available for their registered Statements, either on a periodic or needs-must basis, depending on the use case.

-Beyond this, implementers of Transparency Services MUST implement general good practice around defending against network attacks such as flooding, including defenses such as rate limiting.
+Beyond this, implementers of Transparency Services MUST follow general good practice around defending against network attacks such as flooding, including defenses such as rate limiting.

 #### Eavesdropping